luftywiranda13/generator-bunny/other/roadmap.md

 ## Want to do
 - [x] Make yeoman generator
 - [x] Create test
-- [x] Auto-detect & use yarn for dependencies installation.
-Fallback to npm
-- [x] Update notifier
 - [ ] Simplify installation without having to manually make new directory

 ## Might do